Astro vs SvelteKit Hero

 The compatibility of caisy with these technologies enables developers to leverage its powerful tools and features, to augment their chosen JavaScript framework further.
 This symbiotic relationship paves the way for efficient content management and streamlined project workflows, making it an excellent tool for developers alike.

 And the best part?
-Getting started with caisy gives you access to an account that lets you experience firsthand the benefits it brings to your development process.
-From facilitating content creation to managing multiple client projects, caisy is a game-changer.
+There is a generous free plan.
 Built by developers, for developers.
 Curious?
 Learn more about how caisy empowers developers.

 Start harnessing the power of the headless CMS caisy, and see the improvements it brings to your web development journey!